Billy’s Bar – a New York Institution

 Hand pumps can be seen to this day in pubs across the British Isles and are used exactly as in Victoria’s time.
 Many American and Canadian bars have brought the equipment back as part of the craft brewing revival

-Note re image: the image above was sourced from the Internet and believed in the public domain.
-All feedback solicited.
+Note re image: the image above is believed in the public domain.
+Used for educational and historical purposes.
+All feedback welcomed.